John G. Crommelin: Political activity

-In 1964, American Nazi Party leader George Lincoln Rockwell informed the FBI that Crommelin had been part of an alleged conspiracy by right-wing former U.S. military officers to overthrow the federal government.
+In 1964, American Nazi Party leader George Lincoln Rockwell alleged to the FBI that Crommelin had been part of a conspiracy by right-wing former U.S. military officers to overthrow the federal government.

 During the United States presidential election of 1968 he ran for the Democratic nomination in the New Hampshire primary, winning only 186 (0.34%) of the votes.

 Personal life and legacy

 Crommelin married Lillian E. Tapley in 1930.
 They had two daughters and one son.